PSHE AT MORLEY VICTORIA

 - Identity, society and equality

 - Physical health and wellbeing

 The PSHE Association’s subject Specialist Karen Summers says:

 “You, Me, PSHE is a comprehensive and engaging planning resource which supports the teaching of PSHE education across key stages 1 and 2.The learning objectives and outcomes in each of the lesson plans are clear and precise with many opportunities for pupils to develop their knowledge, understanding and skills.
 Each topic incorporates activities to establish the starting point of learners and also cross-references to resources produced by the Islington Health and Wellbeing team.”

-At Morley Victoria we further enhance the positive outcomes of this scheme this scheme through a whole range of other vital life skills including: Investors in Pupils, Growth Mindsets, PSHE and British Values assembles, CHIPS (challenging homophobia in primary schools,) British Values, online safety, fire safety, anti-bullying week, stranger danger, first aid training, Stonewall, road safety, water safety, cycling smart and railway safety.
-Character Education is weaved throughout the PSHE curriculm and in fact all aspects of school life.
+At Morley Victoria we further enhance the positive outcomes of this scheme this scheme through a whole range of other vital life skills including: Investors in Pupils, Growth Mindsets, PSHE and British Values assemblies, CHIPS (challenging homophobia in primary schools,) British Values, online safety, fire safety, anti-bullying week, stranger danger, first aid training, Stonewall, road safety, water safety, cycling smart and railway safety.
+Character Education is taught throughout the PSHE curriculum and in fact all aspects of school life.
 Altogether we believe this will provide our children with the skills and understanding that they need to manage risks, make informed decisions and negotiate life successfully.

 To ensure a positive and safe learning environment for our children during our PSHE lessons we have established a set of ground rules.
 These ground rules remain consistent throughout school and in all PSHE lesson.
 The rules are: